cloudquery/cloudquery/website/pages/blog/migrating-from-v0-to-v1.md

     connection_string: "postgresql://postgres:pass@localhost:5432/postgres?sslmode=disable"```
 ```

-Check the documentation [destination spec](/docs/reference/destination-spec), and for each [plugin](/docs/plugins/destinations) for details on how to configure the plugin-specific spec part.
-However, generally these will be exactly the same as in v0, and all the same authentication functionality is still supported.
+Check the [destination spec documentation](/docs/reference/destination-spec) for general layout, and individual [destination plugin documentation](/docs/plugins/destinations) for details on how to configure the plugin-specific spec part.
+Generally these will be the same as in v0, and all the same authentication functionality is still supported.

 ## Changes to the CLI Commands